Posted in Pennsylvania

 Maybe Kanye’s baby, North West, should make a visit to North East.

-I wonder if the people of Pringle love Pringles.
-I also wonder how sick they are of that question.
+We wonder if the people of Pringle love Pringles.
+We also wonder how sick they are of that question.
+Probably a lot.

 23. Red Lion